Table of Contents Hide

 - Spray bottle/garden sprayer

-Since this method involves chemicals, take complete precautions before starting the process.
-Wear protective gloves, a mask or a respirator, and cover your eyes with goggles so that you do not inhale or directly touch the chemicals.
+Wear protective gloves, a mask, or a respirator, and cover your eyes with goggles, so you do not inhale or directly touch the chemicals.
 The best place to treat infested wood with chemicals is outdoors or in a well-ventilated place.
 Cover the ground underneath the wood as well.